 Physical activity can be really helpful for improving our physical and mental health but it is not always easy to fit in the recommended amount or to find the right balance against other important areas of our lives.

 If we have a chronic health condition, it can be even more difficult to know where to start.
-For guidance on the importance of physical activity for various conditions and suggestions of how to adapt movement to fit your needs, the guides on the Movement Medicine website might be helpful.
+For guidance on the importance of physical activity for various conditions and suggestions of how to adapt movement to fit your needs, the information on the Movement Medicine website might be helpful.

 - what do you enjoy?